Nagendra1997/mesibo-documentation/MesiboCallsFragmentTutorial.md

 ##Types of Mesibo call Fragments

-There are two premitive types of call fragment-
+There are two primitive types of call fragment-

-- `MesiboIncomingAudioCallFragment` - This fragment returns a fragemnt when you receive a audio call in Mesiobo.
+- `MesiboIncomingAudioCallFragment` - This fragment returns a fragment when you receive an audio call in Mesiobo.
 You will see two buttons - Accept and Decline, User name and picture who is calling you.

 - `MesiboVideoCallFragment` - This fragment is visible when you make or receive a video call.
 You will see user picture, name and buttons to accept and decline.